Joel Bolomboy: Milwaukee Bucks (2017–2018)

 On October 20, 2017, Bolomboy signed a two-way contract with the Milwaukee Bucks via their NBA G League affiliate the Wisconsin Herd.
 Throughout the length of his deal, he would split his playing time between the Bucks and their G League affiliate.
 However, Bolomboy would be waived from the team on January 7, 2018, after signing Xavier Munford to a two-way contract of his own accord.

 Wisconsin Herd (2018)

 On January 10, 2018, Bolomboy re-signed with the Wisconsin Herd.

 CSKA Moscow (2018–2022)

 Bolomboy was signed by CSKA Moscow of the VTB United League on August 8, 2018, on a three-year deal.
 On March 2, 2020, he signed a two-year extension with the club.

 On 28 February 2022, Bolomboy left CSKA Moscow for personal reasons related to the Russian invasion of Ukraine.

-Olympiacos (2022–present)
+Olympiacos (2022–2023)

 On 6 July 2022, Bolomboy signed a one-year deal with Olympiacos of the Greek Basket League and the Euroleague.
+In 35 EuroLeague matches, he averaged 3.8 points and 3 rebounds, playing around 11 minutes per contest.
+Additionally, in 32 domestic games, he averaged 5.6 points and 4.9 rebounds, playing around 15 minutes per contest.
+On July 5, 2023, he was released from the Greek club.

+Crvena zvezda (2023–present)

+On 14 July 2023, Bolomboy signed a one-year contract with Crvena zvezda of the Serbian KLS, the Adriatic League and the EuroLeague.